 DCC has no moments; DCC does not have testable regularity conditions; DCC yields inconsistent two step estimators; DCC has no asymptotic properties; DCC is not a special case of not dynamic empirically as the effect of news is typically extremely small; DCC cannot be distinguished empirically from diagonal BEKK in small systems; and DCC may be a useful filter or a diagnostic check, but it is not a model.

-GARCC, which has testable regularity conditions and standard asymptotic properties; DCC is covariances, Conditional correlations, Regularity conditions, Moments, Two step estimators,
+GARCC, which has testable regularity conditions and standard asymptotic properties; DCC is estimators, assumed properties, asymptotic properties, filter, diagnostic check.

-Keywords: DCC, BEKK, GARCC, Stated representation, Derived model, Conditional
+Keywords: DCC representation, BEKK, GARCC, stated representation, derived model, conditional covariances, conditional correlations, regularity conditions, moments, two step